hetznercloud/cli/docs/reference/manual/hcloud_storage-box_change-type.md

 ## hcloud storage-box change-type

-[experimental] Change type of a Storage Box
+Change type of a Storage Box

 ### Synopsis

 Requests a Storage Box to be upgraded or downgraded to another Storage Box Type.
 Please note that it is not possible to downgrade to a Storage Box Type that offers less disk space than you are currently using.

-Experimental: Storage Box support is experimental, breaking changes may occur within minor releases.
-See https://github.com/hetznercloud/cli/issues/1202 for more details.

 ```
 hcloud storage-box change-type <storage-box> <storage-box-type>